lupyuen/lupyuen.github.io/src/testbot.md

 _Our Test Bot shall control Oz64.
 How?_

-With an _(inexpensive)_ Arm64 Linux SBC.
-We'll call it __Test Controller__.

-Oz64 won't boot over USB or Serial.
-We'll connect these to control Oz64...
+With an _(inexpensive)_ Arm64 Linux SBC, called the __Test Controller__.
+Oz64 won't boot over USB or Serial, we'll connect these instead...

 - __Wired Ethernet__: For booting NuttX over TFTP _(Trivial File Transfer Protocol)_